Ransomware Protection: Prevention and Recovery Guide

 Exploiting Vulnerabilities

 Unpatched software vulnerabilities provide entry points for ransomware.
 The WannaCry attack in 2017 exploited a Windows SMB vulnerability, affecting over 200,000 computers across 150 countries.
+Promptly applying security patches is the most effective defense against this vector.

 Remote Desktop Protocol (RDP) Attacks